nickmckay/Lakes380CoreDepthTools/README.md

 All of the depths in the package, both inputs and outputs should be in cm.
 It should give you an error if you ask for a bad depth range.

+### Find the right core name
 If you're having trouble getting the right core name, try the helper functions `findCoreSectionName()` where you can input a guess and it will give you suggestions, or `listCoreSectionNames()` to see all the known names.

 There is basic help documentation for these functions, see [reference](https://nickmckay.github.io/Lakes380CoreDepthTools/reference/index.html).

+### Load in a spreadsheet and add in dblf

+The function `dblf_from_file()` will let you select a spreadsheet (csv, xls, xlsx) to load in, select the key columns, and write out a csv file with calculated depths.